rostaklein/mayoor/backend/README.md

 ## Working with Nexus

-1. e.g. add a new GraphQL query
+1. e.g. add a new GraphQL query to `./src/queries/material`
+2. add it to the index file in `./src/queries/index.ts`
-2. run
+3. run
    `npm run generate:nexus`
-3. it should generate types for all of the queries arguments, return types etc. into `./src/generated/nexus.ts`
+4. it should generate types for all of the queries arguments, return types etc. into `./src/generated/nexus.ts`